hvta/NeuralynxIO/README.md

 record) files are supported.
 The data is extracted from the binary files and placed in Numpy arrays and native Python types.

+This fork includes Python's memmap option so large files can also be read without loading everything into memory.

 ## File formats

 Neuralynx provides PDF documentation of their file formats [online](http://neuralynx.com/software/NeuralynxDataFileFormats.pdf)